fireFoam-dev/fireFoam-v1912/README.md

 ./fireFoam_setup.bash > install_log.txt &
 ```
 - The downloading of ThirdParty from SourceForge sometimes fails.
 In this case, simply repeat step 4.
 - Occasionally there may be an issue midway through the installation process.
-The script can be re-run without repeating successfully completed sections by specifying the `START_STEP` parameter as something other than `1`.
+The script can be re-run without repeating successfully completed sections by specifying the `START_STEP` parameter based on the steps in the `fireFoam_setup.bash` script.
 See comments in the script for details.

 After following these steps, the directory should look as follows:
 ```